Peter Cincotti

 Peter Cincotti (born July 11, 1983) is an American singer-songwriter.
 He began playing piano at the age of three.
 While in high school, he regularly performed in clubs throughout Manhattan.
 In 2003, Cincotti's debut album, produced by Phil Ramone, reached No. 1 on the Billboard jazz chart, making Cincotti the youngest musician to do so.
 This led to performances at Carnegie Hall, Lincoln Center, Radio City Music Hall, L'Olympia, Queen Elizabeth Hall, and the Montreux Jazz Festival where he won an award in the piano competition.
-Cincotti's style blends pop, rock, blues, and jazz.
+Over the course of seven albums and international collaborations, Cincotti has distinguished himself as one of the most acclaimed singer-songwriters and pianists of his generation, building a sound that moves fluidly between pop, jazz, soul, and contemporary songwriting.